Business risks

 Measures

 As part of our human capital management initiatives aimed at realizing our Vision 2025, we will place emphasis on dialogue with employees.
-At the same time, we will implement human resources strategies linked to our management strategies by formulating human resource requirements necessary for the execution of business strategies and strengthening human resources management that encourages human investment and the active participation of diverse human resources based on the visualization of human resource data.
+At the same time, we implement human resources strategies linked to our management strategies by formulating human resource requirements necessary for the execution of business strategies and strengthening human resources management that encourages human investment and the active participation of diverse human resources based on the visualization of human resource data.
 In addition, in order to formulate sustainable management strategies and achieve high results, we select candidates for the next generation of executives, who will lead the Yaskawa Group’s future, at an early stage, and train and promote them through training programs and other means.

 PAGE TOP